elastic/apm-pipeline-library/vars/README.md

 Arguments:

 * details: URL of the details report to be reported as a comment.
 Default ''
+* commentFile: the file that will store the comment id.
+Default 'comment.id'
 * message: message to be used rather than the default message.
 Optional

 [Pipeline GitHub plugin](https://plugins.jenkins.io/pipeline-github)